acdh-oeaw/arche-oaipmh/README.md

   resource's binary payload as the OAI-PMH metadata.
 * `acdhOeaw\oai\metadata\CmdiMetadata` a specialization of the `ResMetadata` additionaly checking for the binary resource content schema.
-* `acdhOeaw\oai\metadata\AcdhDcMetadata` creats Dublin Core metadata by mapping resource's metadata properties to their DC equivalents.
-The mappings are taken from the ontology being part of the repository.
-* `acdhOeaw\oai\metadata\LiveCmdiMetadata` creats CMDI metadata by filling up XML templates with data fetched from resource's metadata.
+* `acdhOeaw\oai\metadata\TemplateMetadata` creates metadata based on flexible XML templates.
+More detailed description can be found [here](blob/master/doc/TemplateMetadata.md).

-It's likely that you'll need to generate OAI-PMH metadata in (yet) another way.
+It's possible that you'll need to generate OAI-PMH metadata in (yet) another way.
 In such a case you must develop your own class implementing the `MetadataInterface`.
 Taking look at already existing implementations should be a good starting point.